India Joins 62 Nations at WHO Meet to Back EU Draft Resolution on COVID-19 Origin

 India is among the 62 countries that called for “impartial, independent and comprehensive” probe into the coronavirus crisis around the world “at the earliest appropriate moment to review experience gained and lessons learned from the WHO-coordinated international health response to COVID-19”.
-Also Read - Coronavirus: Delhi Govt Issues Fresh SOP For Handling of Bodies of COVID-19 Patients
+Also Read - Lockdown 4.0: Government Allows Reopening of Stadiums And Sports Complexes

 This is the first time India has articulated its stand at a global level on the pandemic that started from Wuhan city, China.